 How can I stay informed about PBN/RNAV procedures at MSP?

 Performance-Based Navigation (PBN/RNAV) procedures are developed and implemented by the Federal Aviation Administration (FAA).
-Development and implementation of new procedures can be complicated and communication with stakeholders is an essential part of the development process.
-The Metropolitan Airports Commission (MAC) is a key stakeholder in matters affecting Minneapolis-St. Paul International Airport (MSP) and is committed to providing updated information about the MSP PBN/RNAV procedures as it becomes available.
+Development and implementation of new procedures is a complex undertaking that involves communicating with affected stakeholders throughout the development process.
+The Metropolitan Airports Commission (MAC) is a key stakeholder in matters affecting Minneapolis-St. Paul International Airport (MSP) and the communities surrounding the airport.
+As such, the MAC is committed to providing updated information about the MSP PBN/RNAV procedures as it becomes available.

-As new information become available about development and implementation of the proposed PBN/RNAV procedures, the MAC will communicate updates through the MSP Noise Oversight Committee (NOC), the quarterly MSP NOC Listening Sessions, and by publishing the new information in the "News" section of the Noise Program Office website (www.macnoise.com).
+As new information becomes available about development and implementation of the proposed PBN/RNAV procedures, the MAC will communicate updates through the MSP Noise Oversight Committee (NOC), the quarterly MSP NOC Listening Sessions, and by publishing the new information in the "News" section of the Noise Program Office website (www.macnoise.com).
+Visit the "Stay Informed" on the home page to subscribe, or click here: MAC Noise News